-Over the past 10 years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for a long time.
-These mandates are intended to have the HVAC industry shift to a more green friendly refrigerant with a technical code R410A.
-R410A has been shown to be safer for the environment.
+Over the past decade, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been commonly used in air conditioners and heat pumps for a long time.
+These mandates are expected to have the HVAC industry shift to a more green friendly refrigerant with a technical label R410A.
+R410A has been proven to be safer for the environment.

 In late 2010 the majority of air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 Such systems are more commonly called “dry charged units”.
 They can legally be sold and installed then your local HVAC contractor (such as Bob Brown Service Experts) can charge the unit with R22.
-R22 is still legal for AC repair or service for a short time longer.
-The purpose of these Dry Charged Units is to provide the greater Phoenix area a more simple and cost effective replacement option for central air conditioners and heat pumps.
-However, these units also bypass the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.
+R22 is still legal for AC repair or service for a few more years.
+The reason for these Dry Charged Units is to provide the greater Tempe area a more simple and affordable replacement option for central air conditioners and heat pumps.
+However, these units also circumvent the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.

 Do you recommend purchasing a Dry Charge Air Conditioning System?